codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

 bash version-check.sh
 ```

-If you see anything missing, use aptitude to install a remaining missing packages.
+If you see anything missing, use aptitude to install the remaining missing packages.

-Create a 15GB root (/) linux file system partition and a 100MB EFI boot partition You can use any partitioning tool that you prefer, such as fdisk, cfdisk, or gparted.
+Create a 15GB root (/) linux ext4 file system partition and a 100MB EFI boot fat32 file system partition.
+You can use any partitioning tool that you prefer, such as fdisk, cfdisk, or gparted.
 The size of the root partition depends on how much software you want to install on your LFS system, but it should be at least 10 GB.
-For simplicity, we will assume that the disk is an nvme drive and the partition is /dev/nvme0n1p1 for the efi boot partition and dev/nvme0n1p2 for the root (/) partition in this post.
+For simplicity, we will assume that the disk is an NVME drive and the partition is /dev/nvme0n1p1 for the efi boot partition and dev/nvme0n1p2 for the root (/) partition in this post.
 Some (old) UEFI implementations may require the ESP to be the first partition on the disk.

 Create filesystems on the EFI and root partitions.
 You can use any filesystem type that you prefer, such as ext4, xfs, or btrfs for the root partition, but it should be vfat for the EFI partition.
 For simplicity, we will assume that the filesystem type is ext4 for the root partition in this post.
 You can use the following commands for the same: